CausalPFN: Amortized Causal Effect Estimation via In-Context Learning

-\cref{lemma:expected-cepo-cons} establishes a consistency result between the CEPO-PPDs (L.H.S. of \cref{eq:prop-eq-formal2}) and the new functionals that we defined on the quotient space.
-With the consistency proven in the observational quotient space, all that remains to be proven is to connect the R.H.S. of \cref{eq:lemma-expected-cepo-cons} to the original CEPOs.
+\cref{lemma:expected-cepo-cons} establishes a consistency result between the CEPO-PPDs and functions $g_t$ we defined on the quotient space.
+With the consistency proven in the observational quotient space, all that remains is to connect the R.H.S. of \cref{eq:lemma-expected-cepo-cons} to the original CEPOs.
 This is where identifiability comes into play.
 In what follows, fix $t_0 \in \cT$ and $\vect x_0 \in \cX_0$:

-We now use \cref{lemma:expected-cepo-cons} to define $\cX_0$, and rather than a $\Pi$-almost all statement on the quotient space, we explicitly denote a set $\Phi_0 \subseteq \Phi$ on the quotient space with $\Pi(\Phi_0)=1$ where for all $\phi_0 \in \Phi_0$ \cref{eq:main-lemma} holds.
-We also define $\Psi_0 \coloneqq [\Phi_0]^{-1}$ as the preimage of $\Phi_0$ under the quotient mapping.
-Verify from the definition of the pushforward \cref{eq:the-big-pushforward} that when $\Pi(\Phi_0)=1$ we have $\Pi(\Psi_0) = 1$.
-The measure $1$ set $\Psi_0$ on the parameter space is an important set we use to prove the two sides of the proposition.